SirHeads/Testing-ideas/usr/local/phoenix_hypervisor/project_documents/phoenix_hypervisor_architecture.md

 *   **Centralized Configuration**: All container definitions and global settings are managed in a set of well-structured JSON files.
 This provides a single source of truth for the entire system and makes it easy to manage and version-control the infrastructure.
     *   **Note on Hardcoded Dependencies**: While the principle of centralized configuration is paramount, certain critical dependencies, such as NVIDIA driver versions, are intentionally hardcoded within configuration files like `phoenix_lxc_configs.json`.
 This design choice ensures platform-wide stability and consistency, preventing unintended variations that could arise from dynamic configuration of these specific elements.
 *   **Container-Native Execution**: Application scripts are executed using container-native commands (`systemctl`, `docker`, etc.) rather than host-level `pct exec` commands.
 This approach enhances portability and reduces dependencies on the host environment.
+*   **Dynamic NGINX Configuration**: The NGINX gateway configuration is generated dynamically from the `phoenix_lxc_configs.json` file.
+This ensures that the gateway is always in sync with the container configurations and eliminates the risk of configuration drift.

 ## 3. Flow Diagrams